Yesterday I was out running errands. In the middle of a busy street, a gaggle of geese were walking alone in formation in front of me.

 I stayed far behind the last one, giving them room.
 To heck with the people behind me.
 When there were no more cars in the opposite lane, I went around them.

 I thought to myself, if I’d been born a goose, I’d know what to do.
 I probably wouldn’t be “different.”
-They all looked alike.
 I might have fit in.

-We are components of our genetics, our childhood environment, and our personality structure.
+We are components of our genetics, our childhood environment, and our personality traits.
+We are what our individual brain structure dictates.
 All of these things make up who we become.

 But I still think: If I was just a goose walking along in a gaggle of geese, all looking alike, I wouldn’t stand out as different.
 I would know, because nature would have had a strong hand in guiding me as a goose, what to do next.